-At Pure, our aim is to support local organizations to source, develop and retain top talent which in turn contributes to organizational growth.
+At Pure, our aim is to support local organisations to source, develop and retain top talent which in turn contributes to organisational growth.
 Sharing employee engagement ideas further supports this.

 Visible and empowering leadership creates an effective culture for employee engagement.
 Engaging leaders foster strong internal communications, share plans in an open and transparent manner, inspire employees to come together in a collective vision and instill an individual sense of ownership about the role each employee plays.
 They also empower staff to share their views and influence innovation by passing ideas upwards.
 Teams working with this type of leadership are likely to be more engaged as they have a clear understanding of what is expected and feel fully informed about the business direction and company goals.

 Gallup reported that as much as 70% of the variance in the employee engagement of teams can be traced back to the influence of the manager.
 While strong leaders clearly communicate a vision and inspire people to work together to reach an end goal, great managers take the end goal and provide the coaching, support, and guidance needed for the whole team to work together in achieving it.
 Engaging managers are approachable and give their teams the support, scope, and coaching needed to do the best job possible.
 They also put considerable effort into making sure that successes and achievements are acknowledged.

 Employees are more likely to feel engaged if they are working within a culture of camaraderie, where teams share a common goal and are committed to supporting each other to achieve it.
 Some of the most inspiring examples we see of engaging workplaces are where it’s obvious that everyone really looks out for one another.
 Fostering a culture of teamwork can be achieved by creating workplace environments where people have time to build relationships and collaborate with colleagues and where there is a conscious effort to bring people together through activities such as company social events or team fundraising.